Invariants and K-spectrums of local theta lifts

 \section{Abstract}

 Let $(G,G')$ be a type I irreducible reductive dual pair in $\Sp(W_\bR)$.
-We assume that $(G,G')$ is under stable range where $G$ is the smaller member.
+We assume that $(G,G')$ is in the stable range where $G$ is the smaller member.
+Let $K$ and $K'$ be maximal compact subgroups of $G$ and $G'$ respectively.
+Let $\fgg = \fkk \oplus \fpp$ and $\fgg' = \fkk' \oplus \fpp'$ be the complexified Cartan decompositions of the Lie algebras of $G$ and $G'$ respectively.
+Let $\wtK$ and $\wtK'$ be the inverse images of $K$ and $K'$ in the metaplectic double cover $\wtSp(W_\bR)$ of $\Sp(W_\bR)$.
 Let $\rho$ be a genuine irreducible \mbox{$(\fgg,\wtK)$-module}.
-The first main result is to show that if $\rho$ is unitarizable, then the full local theta lift $\rho' = \Theta(\rho)$ is an irreducible $(\fgg',\wtK')$-module and thus equal to the local theta lift $\theta(\rho)$.
-The second main result is to show that the associated variety $\AV(\rho')$ and the associated cycle $\AC(\rho')$ of $\rho'$ is obtained via the notion of local theta lifts of nilpotent orbits and cycles from those of $\rho$.
-Finally we obtain some interesting $(\fgg,\wtK)$-modules whose $\wtK$-spectrums are isomorphic to the spaces of global sections of vector bundles on nilpotent $K_\bC$-orbits in $\fpp^*$.
+Our first main result is that if~$\rho$ is unitarizable, then except for one special case, the full local theta lift $\rho' = \Theta(\rho)$ is equal to the local theta lift $\theta(\rho)$.
+Thus excluding the special case, the full theta lift~$\rho'$ is an irreducible and unitarizable $(\fgg',\wtK')$-module.
+Our second main result is that the associated variety and the associated cycle of~$\rho'$ are the theta lifts of the associated variety and the associated cycle of the contragredient representation $\rho^*$ respectively.
+Finally we obtain some interesting $(\fgg,\wtK)$-modules whose $\wtK$-spectrums are isomorphic to the spaces of global sections of some vector bundles on some nilpotent $K_\bC$-orbits in~$\fpp^*$.